Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 The sleep requirements for parrots depend on the part of the world they originated.

 Parrots from Australia and surrounding areas are used to the night times changing based on the seasons (8-14 hours).
-So, it’s believed their sleep requirements change with the seasons.
+Their sleep requirements vary with the seasons.

-Here are the average sleep requirements of different parrot species:
+Here are the average sleep requirements of parrot species:

 Species (Adult)Where is it from?Approx. hours of sleep